wxWidgets/wxWidgets/docs/gtk/readme.txt

-   Welcome to wxWidgets/Gtk 2.5
+   Welcome to wxWidgets 2.6 for GTK+

-You have downloaded version 2.5 of the GTK+ port of the wxWidgets GUI library.
+You have downloaded version 2.6 of the GTK+ port of the wxWidgets GUI library.

 wxWidgets no longer supports GTK 1.0.x (as did some early